Edward Timpson: Early life

 Timpson was born in Knutsford, Cheshire, in 1973.
 His father, Sir John Timpson, is the chairman and owner of the Timpson chain of shoe repair and key-cutting shops, which has been in the family for five generations and has over 2,000 stores in the UK and Ireland.
 Timpson grew up with an elder sister and brother, two younger adopted brothers, and over 80 children fostered by his parents.
 His mother, Alex Timpson, was appointed Member of the Order of the British Empire in 2006 for services to Children and Families.
 She died on 5 January 2016.
-His brother James is a life peer and as of July 2024 is a minister in the government of Keir Starmer.
+His brother James is a Labour life peer who was a minister in the government of Keir Starmer from July 2024 to July 2026.

 He was educated at Pownall Hall School, Alderley Edge County Primary School, Stockport Grammar Junior School, Terra Nova School and Uppingham School.
 He then attended Durham University (Hatfield College), where he gained a BA (Hons) in Politics, and the University of Law in London, where he gained a law degree (LLB).

 Timpson was called to the Bar of England & Wales in 1998.
 He was a pupil barrister at One Garden Court Chambers in London, and from 1999 until his first election to Parliament in 2008 practised family law in Chester.